lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * if L2 Word is wider than a bit and SCHC fragmentation is used, value of the padding bits (0 or 1).
 This is needed because the padding bits of the last fragment are included in the MIC computation.

-A Profile MAY define a delay to be added after each SCHC message transmission for compliance with local regulations or other constraints imposed by the applications.
+A Profile may define a delay to be added after each SCHC message transmission for compliance with local regulations or other constraints imposed by the applications.

 * In some LPWAN technologies, as part of energy-saving techniques, downlink transmission is only possible immediately after an uplink transmission.